Top Poses for Female Modern Professional Headshots

 Seated Poses

-Help me look approachable and steady, excellent if I’m going for a welcoming vibe
+• Help you look approachable and steady, excellent if you are going for a welcoming vibe

-Feel less stiff, especially if I cross my legs or lean slightly forward
+• Feel less stiff, especially if you cross your legs or lean slightly forward

 In my experience, seated headshots can ease nerves faster, but nothing beats the bold look a good standing pose delivers for an assertive first impression.